 You could also make a list of alternative activities to engage in once you feel a craving set in, like jogging, going to the movies, meeting up with friends, or going to a recovery meeting.

 Remember that the relapse prevention strategies that you choose must be unique to you.
 What works for someone else might not work for you.

 HALT stands for hungry, angry, lonely, and tired.
 These feelings often make people in recovery vulnerable to relapse.
 Relapse prevention techniques involve showing individuals these signs and helping them choose self-care over drugs or alcohol as an escape.
 The HALT method promotes eliminating uncomfortable physical and emotional conditions that might lead to a relapse.
 Take care of yourself right away if the craving is caused by any of these feelings.
-Mindfulness in recovery can relax you, improve self control and help you tackle cravings the right way.
-Consider adding a 10 minute meditation to your daily routine.
+Practicing mindfulness in recovery can relax you, improve self-control and help you tackle cravings the right way.
+Consider adding a 10-minute meditation to your daily routine.

-Addiction recovery isn’t easy.
-That’s why you need a supportive environment filled with mentors and friends ready to assist at any moment.
-Recovery is an ongoing process for the rest of your life.
-Taking these important steps to create a realistic addiction relapse prevention plan will send you on the right path towards a successful and healthy future.
-If you’d like advice or have any questions about post-treatment success, please contact our team today.
+Addiction recovery isn’t easy; it is a lifelong process.
+That’s why it’s so important to place yourself in a supportive environment filled with mentors and friends ready to assist at any moment.
+Taking these important steps to create a realistic addiction relapse prevention plan will send you on the right path toward a successful and healthy future.

 If you or a loved one are struggling with a substance use disorder or fear you are beginning to relapse, Avenues Recovery is here to support you.
 Leaders in addiction rehabilitation, our skilled team of treatment specialists will walk you through your treatment options and answer any and all questions you may have.
 Reach out today to begin your journey home!